carloseduardotoledo/geo2graph/README.md

 # geo2graph

+Geo2Graph is an initiative to transform geographic information systems data into graph databases, allowing the use of graph algebra and algorithms to analyze topological relations.

 The inital effort of this proposition will be using Esri ArcGIS Geodatabase as the GIS source of data and topological relations,  [ArcGIS API for Python](https://developers.arcgis.com/python/), Python, Cypher and Neo4j as the destination Graph Database.

 Feature Classes will be extract, transformed, and load as Graph Nodes while spatial relations will be ETLed as Graphs Edges.